Los Angeles-area transit and rail freight transportation projects just got a generous public funding boost.

 The SB-1 legislation is the state’s “gas tax” and vehicle fee transportation funding program approved by the Legislature in 2017 and signed into law by Gov. Jerry Brown.

 The awards represent the largest allocation of SB-1 funds in California to date.
-Metro received approximately 26% of total funding available statewide, the Commission said, “underscoring the magnitude of needed transportation improvements for the congested L.A. region.”
+LACMTA received approximately 26% of total funding available statewide, the Commission said, “underscoring the magnitude of needed transportation improvements for the congested L.A. region.”

-The funding will go to Metro’s program of projects that include highway, transit and freight elements.
-The county’s annual transit ridership is four times that of any other county in the state, and Metro also has the highest annual passenger miles of any operator in California.
+The funding will go to LACMTA’s program of projects that include highway, transit and freight elements.
+The county’s annual transit ridership is four times that of any other county in the state, and LACMTA also has the highest annual passenger miles of any operator in California.
 L.A.
 County has seven of the state’s 10 most congested highway corridors and its ports handle 86% of all containers for California.

 Measure R, approved by voters in 2008, proposed a half-cent sale tax increase in Los Angeles County for 30 years in order to pay for transportation projects and improvements.